-Size is an important consideration for some users.
 If you're looking for something to fit into a small space on or underneath your desk, it's hard to go past an inkjet printer.
-However, if you don't need scanning or copying a single-function laser printer may be small enough to suit your needs.
+That being said, if you don't need scanning or copying a single-function laser printer may be small enough to suit your needs.

 These days, there isn't as much of a difference between the form-factor of consumer grade inkjet and laser printers but it still bears repeating that, most of the time, inkjet printers tend to be a little more portable.

 If you're buying based on price — and most consumers are — the choice between a laser printer and an inkjet is simple.